srid/ema/docs/tutorial/02-model.md

   routeUniverse (Model moods) = Map.keys moods
 ```

-Notice how this time we are able to prop define `routeUniverse` (used during static site generation, to determine which routes to generate on disk), because the model value is available. `routePrism` also gets the model as an argument, but in this case we have no need for it (in theory, we could check that a date exists before decoding successfully).
+Notice how this time we are able to properly define `routeUniverse` (it is used during static site generation, to determine which routes to generate on disk), because the model value is available. `routePrism` also gets the model as an argument, but in this case we have no need for it (in theory, we could check that a date exists before decoding successfully).

 Finally, (3) is where we get to produce (`siteInput`) and consume (`siteOutput`) the model.
 This is explained in the subsequent section..